 Inferno of Passion

 I was lost in a dark wood.
-Yellow autumn leaves were occasionally fluttering down to the ground adding to the blanket already covering the dusty ground.
+Yellow autumn leaves were occasionally fluttering down adding to the blanket already covering the dusty ground.
 I could see rocky cliffs close-by.
 I felt an intense shiver pass down my back when I sensed a presence in this foreboding place.
 I looked over my shoulder to see a white-bearded man standing behind me.
 I spun around to face him.
 He was about 50 years old and close enough to touch me.
 I thought I could see through him.
 I heard a thundering crack and the gloom turned into a brightness that hurt my eyes.
+I again looked over my shoulder and was shocked to see an opening had appeared in the rock face.
 The figure seemed quite untroubled.
-I was shocked to see an opening had appeared in the rock face.
-I struggled to draw breath in the blast of hot air hit me in the face.
+I struggled to draw breath as the blast of hot air hit me in the face.

 “Welcome to the entrance to the Circles.
 The Gate to Hell.”